tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/Activities/04-Stu_Use_Case_Study/README.md

 # Use Case Study

-In this activity you will examine several cryptocurrency and blockchain use cases, and curate a list of features that each have.
-This list will be compared against later in class today.
+In this activity, you will examine several cryptocurrency and blockchain use cases and curate a list of features that each have.
+This list will be used again later in class today.

 ## Instructions

-* Get into a small group of 3-4.
+* Get into a group of three or four.

 * Each group member should pick a use case to read for a few minutes.